Enon, Virginia: 2020 census

+Demographic estimates

 Enon has 4,411 people living there according to recent community surveys in 2021.
 Of those 4,411 citizens, 62.3% are white, 20.4% are African-American, and 6.8% are other races.
 The median age for an Enon resident in 37.1 years old.

 Education

 Enon is served by Chesterfield County Public Schools.
 Public schools include Elizabeth Davis Middle School, Elizabeth Scott Elementary, and Enon Elementary.
 High school students in Enon attend Thomas Dale High School.

 Location

 The community is located near the intersection of East Hundred Road (State Route 10) and I-295 just south of the Varina-Enon Bridge.
 Recent industrial attractions include River’s Bend Business Center and the Meadowville Technology Center (which houses an Amazon.com Fulfillment Center, Virginia IT Agency, Chirisa Capital Management, Cartograf, Niagara Bottling facility, Meldine, LEGO manufacturing, nearby areas also are home to Altria, and AdvanSix.